|

 studied with some great people.
 I myself have never studied

-kalimba with anyone, and I feel I'm a bit of an orphan.
+kalimba with anyone, and I feel I'm a bit of an

-Do you feel your kalimba and mbira music is grounded in
+orphan.
+Do you feel your kalimba and mbira

 NSR: My style of playing